jespinosal/licitaBot/README.md

 # licitaBot
 Text sentence level classificator to extract contract information from public tenders in .pdf source.
-It is a text clasification system that includes all the flow, sice data extraction (data in pdf format) to text clasification and EER.
+It is a text clasification system that includes all the flow, sice data extraction (data in pdf format) to text clasification.

 Librearies: